Key takeaways:

 X-rays are a non-invasive, generally painless, and well-established method to evaluate specific organs for changes that may indicate disease.

-X-ray technology is also used in computed tomography (CT scans) and mammography, which we’ll discuss separately in a moment.
+X-ray technology is also used in CT scans and mammography, which we’ll discuss separately below.

 Beyond radiation exposure, there are other limitations in terms of diagnostic imaging.
 For one, typical X-rays aren’t great at spotting changes in soft tissue.

-However, the CT scan and mammogram can use X-rays with specialized equipment and software that help them screen for diseases like breast cancer, lung cancer, heart disease, and more.
+However, the CT scan and mammogram can use X-rays with specialised equipment and software that help them screen for diseases like breast cancer, lung cancer, heart disease, and more3.

 3D Mammogram